 For young people looking to go against the grain in terms of career path, or established professionals searching for a way to live with more flexibility, getting a Utah real estate license is a smart choice.

-Each state observes their own requirements as they pertain to real estate licenses, and Utah is no exception.
-Before pursuing your real estate license in any state, it’s important to investigate the exact requirements outlined by that state and to make sure you’re eligible for the career path you’re choosing.
+Each state observes its own real estate license requirements, and Utah is no exception.
+So before pursuing your real estate license in this state, it’s important to investigate the exact requirements outlined by Utah and to make sure you’re eligible for the career path you’re choosing.

 First and foremost, a person must be at least 18 years of age and have earned a high school diploma or GED equivalent before enrolling in their chosen real estate license program.
 While some states observe a 21-year-old age requirement, Utah is with the majority of the United States by requiring prospective real estate agents to be at least 18.

 For young people who might not want to go with the traditional 4-year college degree route, this presents an exciting option.
 Upon completion of their real estate salesperson program, they can be ready to work full-time in their chosen career field within the span of a year or two, and without all of the debt that comes along with a 4-year college degree.

 Utah real estate license holders make a comfortable living wage, and the profession itself leaves a great deal of room for growth and opportunity.

 Get a Background Check

 Next, a person must be able to pass a background check that shows they meet the requirements of honesty, integrity, truthfulness, reputation, and competency.